 Winnipeg housing market

 Winnipeg's real estate market is considered healthy, compared to other cities in Canada.
-Prices, for real estate, in Winnipeg have grown at a sustainable pace.
+Prices for real estate in Winnipeg have grown at a sustainable pace.

 Manitoba mortgage brokers

 Mortgage brokers can make the mortgage application process much more efficient.
 If you apply for mortgage pre-approval with different lenders, they'll each pull a credit check on you.
-When you work with a broker, your credit history will only be pulled once.
+When you work with a broker, your credit history will only be examined once.

 Brokers will also have access to much better mortgage rates though volume discounts they receive from mortgage lenders.

 When you're looking for a mortgage broker in Manitoba, ensure that they have the proper licensing and expertise to help you.
-The Manitoba Mortgage Brokers Act, is the governing legislation that sets and enforces the rules and regulations that all mortgage professionals in Manitoba must follow.
+The Manitoba Mortgage Brokers Act is the governing legislation that sets and enforces the rules and regulations that all mortgage professionals in Manitoba must follow.